devpelux/yaplayer/README.md

-# YouTube APlayer
+# Yaplayer
 Do you need to play audio from a YouTube video?
 You can use this little plugin. <br>

 ### How to use
-1. Download source code from [latest release](https://github.com/firestormxyz/yaplayer/releases/latest).
+1. Download source code from [latest release](https://github.com/devpelux/yaplayer/releases/latest).

 2. Load the files on your host provider.